Biarca/patrol-k8s-marketplace/README.md

 - MySQL instance - 1 [2 databases]
 - App Engine - 1

-Follow the below instructions for installing the above mentioned assets (using an automated script) and also Patrol application in GCP Marketplace.
+### 1.1 Installer Machine
+An Ubuntu 18.04 machine (VM/Baremetal/GCE) is needed to create the above mentioned assets using an automated script.
+This machine will be referred to as Installer machine.
+### 1.2 Installer Project
+A new GCP project is needed in which all the assets required for installing Patrol app are created.
+This project is referred to as Installer project.
+### 1.3 Monitoring Project
+Though Patrol can monitor the installer project itself, ideally Monitoring Projects are different.
+The GCP project(s) that need to be continuously monitored for security misconfigurations are referred to as Monitoring projects.
-## 2. Setup an Installer Machine
+## 2. Configuring an Installer Machine
-Follow the below instructions for setting an installer machine, from which script to create GCP assets can be executed.
+Follow the below instructions for setting up an installer machine, from which script to create GCP assets can be executed.
-### 2.1 Installer Machine
-A Ubuntu 18.04 machine (bare metal / VM) is needed for executing steps to create required GCP Assets.
-### 2.2 Prerequisites
+### 2.1 Prerequisites
 The below packages are needed on the installer machine.
 - zip
 - wget